lukewhrit/lwhr.xyz/content/_index.md

 title: Hi, I'm Luke
 ---

-Hey, I'm Luke.
-I'm a self taught software engineer and high school senior.
-I'm the lead developer of [Spacebin](https://spaceb.in), [Redeyes](https://rdy.es), and a handful of other projects, along with being a recurring contributor to many more.
-My full resume and portfolio are available [here](https://drive.proton.me/urls/286ATQDA6G#6BCIs3cV8MJf) and on [Github](https://github.com/lukewhrit).
+I’m a self-taught software engineer and high school senior with a passion for building clean, efficient tools that make the internet less frustrating and more accessible.
+I’m the lead developer of Spacebin, Redeyes, and a handful of other projects, and I regularly contribute to open-source software like Eve.

-I began programming at age 12.
-Since then, I've developed a lot of different websites, chatbots, and other projects.
-Recently, I've begun to focus on creating software with the intent to replace the overcomplicated software and make the internet less frustrating.
-My projects see 10,000+ monthly users and solve problems in many fields.
+I started programming at age 12, and since then I’ve built a variety of websites, chatbots, and utilities that aim to replace overcomplicated software with simpler, more focused alternatives.
+My projects now serve over 10,000 monthly users and solve real problems across different domains.

-If you are interested in working together, or simply chatting, please send me an email: [lukewhrit@proton.me](mailto:lukewhrit@proton.me)
+You can check out my [resume](https://drive.proton.me/urls/286ATQDA6G#6BCIs3cV8MJf) and [GitHub](https://github.com/lukewhrit) to learn more about what I’ve been working on.

+If you’re interested in collaborating—or just want to say hi—feel free to reach out at [lukewhrit@proton.me](mailto:lukewhrit@proton.me).